Skip to main content

 https://catalog.api.2gis.com/3.0/markers?q=cafe&location=37.630866,55.752256&key=YOUR_KEY

-• q=cafe — the search is performed for the “cafe” query
+• q=cafe - search is performed for the “cafe” query

 • key=YOUR_KEY - your API key

-The request response is given in the JSON format:
+The response is returned in the JSON format:

 {